 Track Their Flight on Your Cell Phones

 Mobile phones, especially smartphones that can access flight arrival or departure information, take the guesswork out of delays.
 In some cases, your friends or family members can even list your mobile phone to receive text notifications in the event of a delay or other pertinent information.

 JFK Airport is one of the few airports in the country with a designated cell phone parking lot.
-At two free lots adjacent to the airport, you can wait with your car before picking up your passenger friends or family.
-It sounds like free parking for your phone, right?
-Well, actually, it is free parking for you to stay waiting in your car by the phone.
-As soon as your passengers get their luggage from baggage claim and they are about to exit, they can tell you to drive up.
+At two free lots adjacent to the airport, you can wait in your car before picking up your passenger friends or family.
+That way, as soon as your passengers get their luggage from baggage claim and they are about to exit, they can call you to drive up.
 These lots are only minutes away from the terminals.

 The purpose of these lots is to reduce congestion at arrival areas by preventing cars from continuously circling around the airport.
 Parking or waiting on airport roadways are prohibited at all times.
 This free lot allows you to wait in a safe place, and you can avoid paying a fee at the airport parking lot.

 It is important to remember that once you're in the airport, unless your car is in a parking lot, you must stay with your vehicle at all times.